9999years/textecca/report/report.md

 IDEs can often show a function's documentation or implementation in a small window without losing context --- we should be able to access linked context in the same way within written documents.

+How else can we take advantage of browsers?
+One area that physical paper excels at is note-taking --- paper offers virtually no constraints on formatting, so organization is free-form and up to the individual note-taker.
+PDF readers and browsers rarely offer good built-in options for note-taking, as well.
+Though some office software suites offer decent commenting and reviewing facilities, they're often strained by long-form conversations, difficult to browse, share, and merge, and are often limited in expressiveness and formatting (it's rare to be able to annotate in bold or italics, much less add drawings or images, even though physical paper makes this effortless).

 [working-memory]: https://en.wikipedia.org/wiki/Working_memory
 [dsl]: https://en.wikipedia.org/wiki/Domain-specific_language